Get Started

 3. Choose your products and place an order

-A screenshot of placing a sample product order via Printful.
+A screenshot of placing a sample product order via Printful

 You can place 1 sample order per month, with a maximum of 3 items when you sign up with Printful.
-When you complete other milestones, like reach a certain threshold in accumulated sales, you get more sample orders.
+When you complete other milestones, like reaching a certain threshold in accumulated sales, you get more sample orders.
 Read more about Printful’s sample orders.

 Create and order your own custom color swatches